rachelyeshurun/magic-of-dynamic-programming/README.md

 This course requires the level of computer science knowledge of a first year, first degree student.
 Some knowledge of Python is necessary to complete the coding exercises.

 This course is designed to be taken over a few hours, for example as a weekend project.
-The

 <h3 id="usage">How to view this course</h2>

-To see all the notebooks click on this [link](https://mybinder.org/v2/gh/rachelyeshurun/magic-of-dynamic-programming/master?urlpath=lab%2Ftree%2Fnotebooks)
+To see all the notebooks click [here](https://mybinder.org/v2/gh/rachelyeshurun/magic-of-dynamic-programming/master?urlpath=lab%2Ftree%2Fnotebooks)

 Alternatively, navigate to each notebook from the table of contents above.
 When you click on a notebook link, a fully interactive classroom session will launch within 30 seconds in your browser _without any setup_ or installation!